Modern Day Slavery Awareness

 Course Aims

-This CPD training aims to ensure educators are adequately prepared to identify and respond to suspected cases of modern day slavery, with an emphasis on promoting greater awareness, prevention and protection.
+The course aims to ensure educators are adequately prepared to identify and respond to suspected cases of modern day slavery, with an emphasis on promoting greater awareness, prevention and protection.

 Course Objectives